sunnyind44/hello-world/README.md

 # hello-world
-this is my firs application.
+this is my first application.